wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/CSharp.md

 * The category defined in this [taxonomy](https://www.microsoft.com/cognitive-services/en-us/Computer-Vision-API/documentation/Category-Taxonomy).
 * A detailed list of tags related to the image content.
 * A description of image content in a complete sentence.
-* The coordinates, gender and age of any faces contained in the image.
+* The coordinates, gender, and age of any faces contained in the image.
-* The ImageType (clipart or a line drawing)
+* The ImageType (clipart or a line drawing).
 * The dominant color, the accent color, or whether an image is black & white.
 * Whether the image contains pornographic or sexually suggestive content.